 - Preheat oven to 350°F.

-- Blend until the carrot & onion are finely chopped and the mixture is fairly smooth.
+- In a blender combine egg, carrot, onion, bbq sauce, mustard, Worcestershire sauce, parsley, and pepper.
+Blend until the carrot & onion are finely chopped and the mixture is fairly smooth (a few chunks are ok).

 - Bake for 1 hour.
-Remove foil, spread topping over meatloaf, and bake an additional 15-30 minutes or until meatloaf reaches 165°F.
+Remove foil, spread topping over meatloaf, and bake an additional 15-30 minutes or until meatloaf reaches 160°F. (The temperature will rise to 165°F while resting)

 - Let rest 10 minutes before slicing.